Lightbridge-KS/labChartHRV/README.md

 programming language](https://www.r-project.org).

-It is an R package which contains **custom made R functions** developed for **cardiovascular and autonomic laboratory** from the Department of Physiology, Faculty of Medicine Siriraj Hospital.
+It is an R package which contains **custom made R functions** developed for **cardiovascular and autonomic laboratory from the Department of Physiology, Faculty of Medicine Siriraj Hospital**.

 Currently, these custom R functions are for: